Table of Contents

 Down payment

-The money paid in advance to purchase a house is called a Down Payment.
+The money paid upfront to purchase a house is called a Down Payment.
 The majority of home loans mandate a 3% down payment.
-However, paying a 20% down payment increases home affordability and lowers your monthly expenses.
+However, paying a 20% down payment increases home affordability and lowers your monthly payments.

 Debt-to-income ratio (DTI)

-One of the core metrics used by lenders to measure your repayment capacity is the DTI.
-Total monthly debt payments divided by total monthly gross income give you the DTI.
-Typically, lenders accept a DTI below 36%, but some lenders allow up to 43% as well.
+DTI indicates the fraction of income spent on debt payments.
+Total monthly debt payments divided by the total monthly gross income give you the DTI.
+Lenders use DTI to evaluate your repayment capacity.
+Usually, lenders accept a DTI below 36%, but some lenders allow up to 43% as well.

 Interest rate